polderknowledge/phpsettings-module/README.md

 If you discover any security related issues, please report them via [HackerOne](https://hackerone.com/polderknowledge) instead of using the issue tracker or e-mail.

+## Community

+We have an IRC channel where you can find us every now and then.
+We're on the Freenode network in the channel #polderknowledge.

 ## Credits

 - [Polder Knowledge][link-author]